Apartment surfing, family friendly luxury in 2013 travel trends

 Couch-surfing is a hospitality revolution, thinks Reid, who is the U.S. Travel Editor for the Lonely Planet, one of the leading guides for consumers in a multi-billion dollar travel industry courted by almost every country on the globe.

-People visiting cities in particular are choosing to stay in residential apartments and live like locals, spending time in secondary neighbourhoods, browsing in farmers' markets and the like, he said.
+People visiting cities in particular are choosing to stay in residential apartments and live like locals, spending time in secondary neighborhoods, browsing in farmers' markets and the like, he said.

 Reid can't see why anyone would choose to stay in a hotel these days.
 Couch surfing sites he uses, like Airbnb, are flourishing as vacationers look at budget-friendly ways to satisfy their desire to travel.